abstractfactory/rfc/spec14.md

 ### Recorded history

-Whenever an existing attribute is overwritten, a copy of it is backed up.
-This backup may be retrieved at a later time and may feature support for persistent, per-user undo/redo.
+Whenever an existing attribute is overwritten, a copy of it MUST be backed up.
+This backup MUST be retrievable at a later time and MUST feature support for persistent, per-user undo/redo.

 Recorded information